 Nonprofit Organization Research Panel (NORP)

 Nonprofit Organization Research Panel (NORP) is a university-based project that supports research on nonprofit management.
-Research topics range from the important roles nonprofit managers to the innovative approaches they use to better serve the public.
+Research topics range from the important roles that nonprofit managers play to the innovative approaches they use to better serve the public.
 NORP is an opt-in, email panel of the leaders of selected 501c3 nonprofit organizations working in the areas of arts & culture and human services who agree to participate in occasional web-based surveys.
 Project study topics cover the use of technology, collaboration with other entities, government contract management, grant applications, leadership, and other governance and management topics.
-NORP project began in 2015 at the Truman School of Public Affairs in the University of Missouri, and has recently moved to Georgia State University's Andrew Young School of Policy Studies.
+The NORP project began in 2015 at the Truman School of Public Affairs in the University of Missouri, and has moved to Georgia State University's Andrew Young School of Policy Studies in 2017.

 Location of NORP Organizations (as of 11/4/2017)